mlinreallife/blog/content/posts/data-scientists-crazy.md

 title: "Do data scientists act crazy?"
 date: 2020-08-28T06:11:10+02:00
 draft: false
+description: I used to be a web back-end developer.
+The first time, I saw code from a data scientist, I was shocked.
+For me it was a mess.
+The quality was poor in comparison of what I was used to doing in software development.
+There was almost no test.
+I was unpleasantly surprised to see that sometimes there was no versioning system.
 ---

 I used to be a web back-end developer.
 The first time, I saw code from a data scientist, I was shocked.
 For me it was a mess.
 The quality was poor in comparison of what I was used to doing in software development.
 There was almost no test.
 I was unpleasantly surprised to see that sometimes there was no versioning system.